EricaLinaG/ericas-emacs/README.md

 ## Installation

-You can use [emacsn](https://github.com/erica-linag/emacsn) to install it.
+You can use [emacsn](https://github.com/ericalinag/emacsn) to install it.
+That will allow you to have other emacs configurations installed simultaneously.

 or you can just clone it into your .emacs.d directory.